onno-schuit/vscode-config/README.md

 ## PHP\_CodeSniffer & Moodle Coding Style

-You don’t need to commit PHPCS itself—just install it quickly on your computer box).
+You don’t need to commit PHPCS itself—just install it quickly on your laptop (or any new machine).
 Here’s the exact sequence I ran on my laptop (and reuse on any other machine):

 ### 1. Install PHP & Composer prerequisites